by Kathy Eugster, MA

 Why use the playtime skills outside of playtime in everyday life situations?

-The playtime skills I have identified in my eBooks are similar to parenting skills that child development specialists have found to be necessary for a child’s healthy development.
+The playtime skills I have identified in my book are similar to parenting skills that child development specialists have found to be necessary for a child’s healthy development.
 They are based on multicultural and universal principles of healthy human interactions, such as respect, empathy, and boundary-setting.
 The benefits of using these skills are extensive.
 Using these skills outside of playtime will result in increasing the beneficial effects of these skills.

 Describing Skill: